exasol/script-languages-container-tool/doc/developer_guide/developer_guide.rst

 Triggering the Release
 ~~~~~~~~~~~~~~~~~~~~~~

-In order to trigger a release a new tag must be pushed to Github.
+In order to trigger a release a new tag must be pushed to GitHub.
 For
-further details see: ``.github/workflows/release.yml``.
+further details see: ``.github/workflows/cd.yml``.

 1. Create a local tag with the appropriate version number